 Don’t delete this pin; it might pick up traffic at some point.

-Aside form your Pinterest analytics, use your google analytics to see which posts or pages are doing better.
+Aside from your Pinterest analytics, use your google analytics to see which posts or pages are doing better.
 These posts and pages are the things you need to make more pins off.

 And that’s a wrap.
 I hope this information on Pinterest analytics was useful.